-Follow these steps to prepare for Orientation:
+We recommend following these steps to prepare for Orientation and course registration:

 Prior to taking placement tests in my.UIC.edu, you are required to activate your portal account (Net ID and Enterprise ID).
 If you have not already done so, follow the instructions under “First Time Portal Users” to activate your portal account before logging into my.UIC.edu.

 To complete the Online Orientation Orientation Modules, log into my.UIC.edu and select the UIC Connect tab.

 Upon entering UIC, you may or may not have an idea about your major area of study.
 We suggest that all first-year students begin by focusing on college and General Education requirements, and use these courses to explore various areas of interest.

 All students must complete University Writing, Foreign Language, and Quantitative Reasoning requirements.
 Placement tests should be taken in each of these areas before attending Orientation so that you are able to enroll in the courses you need to ensure a timely graduation.
 For more information about degree requirements, please refer to the New Student Academic Guide.

 Students must start where their placement test or ACT score dictates.
 Students must continue the University Writing sequence until successfully completing English 161.

 Students must complete the equivalent of the fourth semester of college-level foreign language.
 If you have a background in a foreign language, you should take a placement test in that language prior to attending Orientation.
 If a placement test is not offered in your language, speak with an advisor at Orientation.

 Students must start where their placement test score dictates and must complete a certain level of math, statistics or logic in order to satisfy this requirement.
 The appropriate course will depend on your major or educational goal.